ruben-arm/jdk/src/java.base/share/man/java.md

 :   Sets the size in bytes of the code segment containing nonprofiled methods.
     This flag is used only if `-XX:SegmentedCodeCache` is enabled.

+`-XX:SimpleNonProfiledCodeHeapSize=`*size*
+:   Sets the size in bytes of the code segment containing simple nonprofiled methods.
+    This flag is used only if `-XX:SegmentedCodeCache` is enabled.

 `-XX:+OptimizeStringConcat`
 :   Enables the optimization of `String` concatenation operations.
 This option
     is enabled by default.
 To disable the optimization of `String`